Home Articles 3D Printing Drag And Drop Studio reimagines everyday objects’ aesthetics and functionality

 Madalin Gheorghe, Designer at Drag And Drop

 Throughout its practice, Drag And Drop consistently embraces nature in its design and manufacturing processes.
-The studio’s commitment to environmentally friendly products is present in every step of their creative journey, from drawing inspiration from natural forms to employing sustainable practices in the manufacturing, packaging, and transporting of the objects.
+The studio’s commitment to environmentally friendly products is present in every step of its creative journey, from drawing inspiration from natural forms to employing sustainable practices in the manufacturing, packaging, and transporting of the objects.
 The resulting designs boast textures and intricacy that exemplify the possibilities offered by new technologies and advanced digital tools like parametric design, creating shapes with characters that stand out.

 Madalin Gheorghe and Dragos Sabareanu co-founded the studio, ‘Drag And Drop.’
 Madalin Gheorghe, an expert in advanced computational workflows involving coding, high-resolution simulations, and robotic fabrication, will deliver a 45-minute lecture and a 15-minute Q&A session during his speaking engagement at the upcoming Computational Design: NEXT 14 online conference.